Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2020-06-01-preview/types.md

 * **allowedMethods**: string: The methods (HTTP request verbs) that the origin domain may use for a CORS request.
 * **allowedOrigins**: string (Required): The origin domains that are permitted to make a request against the service via CORS.
 * **exposedHeaders**: string: The response headers that may be sent in the response to the CORS request and exposed by the browser to the request issuer.
-* **maxAgeInSeconds**: int: The maximum amount time that a browser should cache the preflight OPTIONS request.
+* **maxAgeInSeconds**: int {minValue: 1, maxValue: 2147483647}: The maximum amount time that a browser should cache the preflight OPTIONS request.

 ## CreateUpdateOptions
 ### Properties